Florian-BARRE/ArUcO_Vision/README.md

 ### Configuration
 Customize `configuration.py` to adjust detection sensitivity and other settings, optimizing the system for your specific use case.

-### Contributing
-Contributions are welcome to enhance detection algorithms, expand features, or improve efficiency.
-Please submit pull requests or open issues for discussion.

-### License
-Specify the project's license, outlining how others may use or contribute to the code.

 ## Conclusion
 The Aruco Code Detection and Localization project is a cutting-edge solution for applications requiring precise spatial positioning.
 Its robust architecture and advanced features make it an invaluable tool for augmented reality, spatial analysis, and beyond.